 Children are not legally capable of consenting to sexual activity.
 Any offence under The Sexual Offences Act 2003 involving a child is very serious and should be taken to indicate a risk of significant harm to the child.
-Cases involving children should always be discussed with the nominated child protection lead.
+Cases involving children should and will always be discussed with the nominated child protection lead and in his/her absence their deputy.